Master of Arts in INTEGRATED STEM EDUCATION

 Students take seven-week classes in fall and spring semesters and four-week classes during summer term.

-Classes are offered online during the regular school year and on campus or online during the summer, to accomodate teachers’ schedules.
+Classes are offered online during the regular school year and on campus or online during the summer, to accommodate teachers’ schedules.
 Courses are taught by faculty in the Education, Science, Mathematics and Engineering departments.